Document context vs. CRF decoding on ModernBERT for CoNLL-2003 NER

 Accent marks the best score in each column; the BERT reference takes three of the four.

 The honestly interesting result is that reference column.
 A six-year-old BERT, with a different tokenizer, still edges out every ModernBERT configuration on three of the four entity types.
 Read carefully, that is less an indictment of ModernBERT than a comment on the benchmark.
-CoNLL-2003 is short, clean newswire that never exercises the long context, efficiency, and modern pretraining ModernBERT was built around; on a task this simple, those capabilities have little to bite on, and the newer architecture does not turn them into better spans.
+CoNLL-2003 is short, clean newswire, and the 8k context window never came close to full.
+6Longest training document on eng.train: 2,735 ModernBERT subwords.
+Median: 261.
+None exceeded the 8,190-token content budget; the window barely activated.
+The efficiency, modern pretraining, and long-context capabilities ModernBERT was built around have nothing to bite on here, and a strong older model trained on the same kind of text is a hard thing to beat.
 The defensible reading is narrow: document context helped a strong encoder on an easy dataset, and nothing here speaks to how the two models compare where ModernBERT’s strengths would actually be tested.

 Takeaways